Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Even though sometimes, these creatures are depicted negatively in specific cultures, they are typically respected a lot as they stand for fertility and steadfastness.
 They are closely related to ideas of kinship all through numerous South Asian countries.
 They have become the object of cult devotion, especially in Southern India.
 They are known to be hugely significant culturally in the mythological traditions of several South Asian and Southeast Asian cultures.

 The term ‘Naga’ in the Sanskrit language refers to a snake or serpent.
-It appears to be probable that the Naga people were a snake-worshipping group who were subsequently labeled as serpents themselves in ancient Indian literature.
+It appears to be probable that the Naga people were a snake-worshipping group who were subsequently labelled as serpents themselves in ancient Indian literature.
 This change and recognition were much like the Vanaras (forest-dwelling humans) converting into monkeys in later literature.

 The Indian mythology Mahabharata epic is the first text that talks about Nagas, explaining them in-depth and describing their stories.
 The cosmic snake Shesha, the Nagaraja (Naga kings) Vasuki, Airavata, Karkotaka, Takshaka and the princess Ulupi are all portrayed in the Mahabharata.
 Mahabharata encompasses the history of Nagas or Uragas, along with that of Yakshas, Devas and the sages in detail.